jaarda9/SysLVLUP/VERCEL_DEPLOYMENT_GUIDE.md

 2. Verify MongoDB Atlas connection string is correct
 3. Check that your MongoDB Atlas cluster is accessible from Vercel

-## Testing Checklist

-- [ ] Environment variable `MONGODB_URI` is set in Vercel
-- [ ] App deploys successfully without errors
-- [ ] API endpoints respond correctly (`/api/sync`, `/api/user`)
-- [ ] Data syncs when you perform actions in the app
-- [ ] Data persists when you refresh the page
-- [ ] Data syncs across different devices/browsers

 ## Monitoring

 - **Vercel Logs**: Check function logs in Vercel dashboard
 - **MongoDB Atlas**: Monitor your database for new documents
 - **Browser Console**: Check for sync messages and errors

-## Security Notes

-- Never commit your MongoDB connection string to version control
-- Use environment variables for all sensitive data
-- Consider implementing user authentication for production use
-- Regularly rotate your database passwords